5and5/BO1-StratTester/README.md

 TODO:
 - fix the der riese box locations
 - add more weapons to give weapon
-- remove special zombies from shang
-- no drops

 Missing a crucial feature for you to get better at the game?
 We are open to requests!